sujoydey13/ZuulApp/README.md

 # Project Title: Railway Reservation System - ZuulApp
-This repository is about the Zuul configuration for implementing API gateway for the project.
+This repository is about the Zuul configuration for implementing API gateway for the project.<br>
-(for backend Booking and Searching Microservice repository go to: https://github.com/GamerbutCoder/RailwayBookingandSearching)
+<li>for backend Booking and Searching Microservice repository go to: https://github.com/GamerbutCoder/RailwayBookingandSearching</li>
-(for backend Login Microservice repository go to: https://github.com/GamerbutCoder/RailwayLogin) (for Register Microservice repository go to: https://github.com/GamerbutCoder/RailwayRegistration) (for SearchAPI Microservice repository go to: https://github.com/GamerbutCoder/railwaySearchAPI)
+<li>for backend Login Microservice repository go to: https://github.com/GamerbutCoder/RailwayLogin</li>
+<li>for Register Microservice repository go to: https://github.com/GamerbutCoder/RailwayRegistration</li>
+<li>for SearchAPI Microservice repository go to: https://github.com/GamerbutCoder/railwaySearchAPI</li>

 <h2>Requirments: </h2>